-The SLS tests at home are a safe and convenient option for test takers who live in the United States or its territories.
+The SLS tests at home are a safe and convenient option for test takers who live in the United States, its territories or Canada.
 They're identical to tests taken at a test center and taken on your own computer at home or another secure location.
 All at home tests are monitored by a human proctor online through ProctorU®.
-At home testing is available 10 a.m.–1 a.m.
-ET, seven days a week.
+At home testing is available seven days a week.

 The following titles are offered for at home testing: